ruizdurazo/ruizdurazo/notes/on-javascript-typescript/index.md

 ## [TS] How and when to declare Types and Interfaces

-In TypeScript, `type` is what you'll use the most (duh).
+In TypeScript, `type` is what you’ll use the most (duh).
 But `type` and `interface` can be slightly confusing since they can look very similar when dealing with objects.
-They are usually interchangeable, and in general, you'll probably default to using `type` as much as possible.
+They are usually interchangeable, and in general, you’ll probably default to using `type` as much as possible.

 ```ts
 //